Tuesday May 05, 2009

 Three years, 100 pages, and a dog-eared “Star Trek” encyclopedia later, the present, expanded to include Mike, or Mr. B, who would play first officer to Tim’s Captain, was finally delivered.

 I think I had the main plot in mind from the start.
-In fact—more hubris—I still think my plot should’ve been the plot of the first “Star Trek—Next Generation” movie: a Borg attack on the Romulus empire and the inevitable Federation response.
+In fact—more hubris—I still think my plot should’ve been the plot of the first “Star Trek—Next Generation” movie: a Borg attack on the Romulan empire and the inevitable Federation response.
 Not only would it have been epic in scope but would’ve allowed an appearance by Leonard Nimoy’s Mr. Spock, last seen on Romulus, and thus incorporated, in a natural way, both “Next Gen” and “Original Series” characters.
 I doubt I had a resolution to this plot—a way to defeat the ever-adaptive Borg—but, reading over it now, I like the solution I came up with.
-It’s both humorous—particularly if you know Mr. B—and, to borrow a loaded word, logical.
+It’s both humorous—particularly if you know Mr. B—and, to coin a phrase, logical.

 The parallel, character-driven plot about the U.S.S.
 Brock being filled with fuck-ups is strictly autobiographical.
-At the time we were all working at University Book Store in Seattle, and the book became, in essence, less “'Wagon Train' to the stars” (Roddenbury’s original conception) than “bookstore to the stars.”
-It was us, fuck-ups all, trying to make do with what we had.
+At the time we were all working at University Book Store in Seattle, and the book became, in essence, less “'Wagon Train' to the stars” (Roddenbury’s original conception) than “UBS to the stars.”
+It was us, interesting fuck-ups all, trying to make do with what we had.
 It was my complaint at the time.
 Other employees became characters, some memorably (hello Brett, Jeff and Mark).
 Others are no longer with us.
 (See “My Address Book” here.)

 This week, as a lead-in to the new J.J.
 Abrams-led “Star Trek” reboot, I’ll include excerpts from the novel.
 It’s me at my most “Star Trek”-y.
 Please be gentle.